ZEvent: Format

-The ZEvent is an annual charity marathon organized since 2016 and taking place over three days.
-It brings together French-speaking streamers with the aim of collecting donations for a charity.
+The ZEvent was an annual charity marathon organized since 2016 and taking place over three days.
+It brought together French-speaking streamers with the aim of collecting donations for a charity.

-The event physically takes place in the Hérault department, more precisely at the Sud de France Arena in Montpellier, and is broadcast on the streaming site Twitch.
-All the creators present broadcast a video stream in succession, the content of which is mostly dedicated to video games, but also to discussions or physical events such as challenges, contests, quizzes or karaoke.
+The event physically took place in the Hérault department, more precisely at the Sud de France Arena in Montpellier, and was broadcast on the streaming site Twitch.
+All the creators present broadcast a video stream in succession, the content of which was mostly dedicated to video games, but also to discussions or physical events such as challenges, contests, quizzes or karaoke.

-In order to encourage donations, the streamers present each define "donation goals", i.e. a list of donation objectives.
+In order to encourage donations, the streamers present each defined "donation goals", i.e. a list of donation objectives.
 For each goal they reach, they commit to a specific action, usually requested by their audience or fun to watch.
 In addition to the donations made, merchandise (mostly t-shirts) is sold to benefit the chosen charity.